 What you’ll experience on this tour:

-- Haggis – vegetarian or meat in a very traditional pub
+- Haggis – vegetarian or meat served with mash and peppercorn sauce in a very traditional pub

 - Wonderful Scottish ice cream made in Perthshire – with daily changing flavours – so I can’t resist!